apmitchell18/dql-hot-lab-guides/DQL HOT 1 - DQL Fundamentals/content/02_DQL_Entities/index.md

 ![Lookup Error](../../assets/images/Query_Entities_Lookup_Error.png)

 In this case, you would first need to use the **expand** command to retrieve individual records per process group.
-This is not covered in this lab.
+This is not covered in this exercise.
 To learn more, see [documentation](https://www.dynatrace.com/support/help/shortlink/grail-querying-monitored-entities#expand-relationships).

 <br>
 <br>